LorenzoNgonya/AiCore_git/README.md

 ## Milestone 1.2
 ---
 - In this milestone I used the *input* function to get the user to input a single letter in the from a string which I assigned the variable *guess*.
-To validate the input I used *if* statements to make a conditional that the input should be a single alphabetical letter.
+To validate the input I used ab *if* statement to make a conditional that the input should be a single alphabetical letter.
 If the condition is met, I used the *print* function to  print "Good Guess!". if the conditional is not met I used the *else* block to print "Oops!
 That is not a valid input."

 ![](milestone3.png)